Here I am coming with my bike trip from BANGALORE TO KODAIKANAL

 This is a stroller path which is on the corner of Mount NEBO.

-This 30 min walk is an amazing experience as there are large cliffs which give a clear view of the City and its step Farming.
+This 30 min walk is an amazing experience as there are large cliffs that give a clear view of the City and its step Farming.

 TIP – Mushrooms can be poisonous so its advisable not to touch them.

 I would recommend personally to take this walk, try taking when there is less crowd so you can feel the nature a step closer to you.

 After this great walk, we went to the famous Lake which is in the centre of this hill station and Bryant park which are some good place nearby to cover.